fiveladdercon/launchpad/docs/api/sc_error.md

 creating a single log file that spans all engines.

 Errors are printed to `stderr` in red, logged and counted, but processing continues.
-Errors are typically a result of faulty input, and thus are easily fixed by the end user.
+Errors are typically a result of faulty input, and thus are fixed by the end user.

 Example